-Craig Tolliver has over eighteen years of experience in intellectual property and complex litigation matters, including patent litigation and enforcement, IP portfolio strategy, and detailed licensing negotiations.
+Craig Tolliver has over twenty years of experience in intellectual property and complex litigation matters, including patent litigation and enforcement, IP portfolio strategy, and detailed licensing negotiations.

-Mr. Tolliver has litigated cases spanning a wide variety of technologies, including software, hardware, medical equipment, semiconductor industries, financial technologies, mobile devices, and e-commerce.
+Mr. Tolliver has litigated cases spanning a wide variety of technologies, including software, hardware, medical equipment, semiconductor industries, financial technologies, mobile devices, Internet communications and protocols, and e-commerce.

-Before joining Charhon Callahan Robson & Garza, Mr. Tolliver practiced with nationally recognized IP and technology-focused law firms.
-Mr. Tolliver practiced with McKool Smith for over eleven years, most of those years as a Shareholder.
+Before joining Charhon Callahan Robson & Garza, Mr. Tolliver practiced with nationally recognized IP and technology-focused law firms, including as a Shareholder with McKool Smith.

 Mr. Tolliver is licensed to practice in Texas, Colorado, and before the United States Patent & Trademark Office.

 Represents NordVPN in offensive and defensive patent infringement suits in the Eastern District of Texas concerning Internet communication protocols and security, as well as related proceedings before the USPTO and the Patent Trial and Appeal Board.

 Represented BMC in an infringement suit in the Eastern District of Texas against ServiceNow generally related to IT discovery, database management, and visualization technologies concerning the delivery of ITSM services.

 PANOPTIS WIRELESS TECHNOLOGY

 Represented PanOptis in infringement suits in the Eastern District of Texas against ZTE and Huawei generally related to standard-essential and implementation patents concerning LTE.